-Moreover, Willis Group has consistently tried to enhance its shareholders value via dividend increase as well as share buyback.
-Recently, in Feb 2013, the board approved a 3.7% hike in its dividend.
-The company’s dividend yield of 3.05% is much ahead of the industry yield of 1.64% as well as of its nearest peers, Aon plc (AON), with a dividend yield of 1.07% and Marsh & McLennan Companies Inc. (MMC) with a yield of 2.55%.
+Moreover, Willis Group has consistently tried to enhance shareholder value via dividend increase as well as share buyback.
+In Feb 2013, the board approved a 3.7% hike in its dividend.
+The company’s dividend yield of 2.85% is ahead of the industry yield of 1.64% as well as of other insurance brokers, Aon plc (AON), with a dividend yield of 1.01%, Brown & Brown Inc. (BRO), with a dividend yield of 1.13%, and Marsh & McLennan Companies Inc. (MMC), with a yield of 2.45%.

-The valuation of Willis Group looks attractive.
-The shares are trading at a discount to its peers both on a price-to-book and forward price-to-earnings basis, while the return on equity of 18.5% is higher than the peer group average of 12.3%.
+The valuation of Willis Group shares is attractive.
+The shares are trading at a little premium to the peer group average on a price-to-book basis and discount to the peer group average on a forward price-to-earnings basis.
+The return on equity of 18.5% is substantially higher than the peer group average of 12.3%.

 More From Zacks.com